 You can’t pound a whole roast or massive lasagna with two people.
 You just can’t.
 Unless of course, you want leftovers for the month.
 And sometimes we just get a hankering to cook something a bit bigger and out of the ordinary.

-A few weekends ago, my parents came up to visit while bringing my brother back to school.
-It was so nice to see them, and Tim and I were excited for an excuse to break out a venison roast.
+Recently, my parents came up to visit while bringing my brother back to school.
+It was so nice to see them, and Tim and I were excited to be able to treat them to this Beer Braised Venison Roast.

-We slow simmered this roast for 3 hours, resulting in tender, fall-apart meat, infused with the robust flavors of beer, a slight tartness from the mustard, and just the perfect hint of sweet from the tomato paste and brown sugar.
+We slow simmered the venison for 3 hours, resulting in tender, fall-apart meat, infused with the robust flavors of beer, a slight tartness from the mustard, and just the perfect hint of sweet from the tomato paste and brown sugar.
+The mustard and beer give this roast a distinctly German feel.
+It would be a perfect, hearty recipe to serve along side of your favorite Oktoberfest beer!

-It was the perfect, hearty meal for spending hours at the table, catching up with family and enjoying the company.
+It is the perfect, hearty meal for spending hours at the table, catching up with family and enjoying the company.

 And, did I mention, it made the house smell AMAZING!

-- 2 large onions, cut in half and then quartered
+- 2 large onions, cut in half and quartered

 - 2 (12 oz) bottles of beer (dark lager style is best)